Why Teach The Common?

 To accompany “Eclipsed,” read more short-memoir by Jessamyn Hope: “The Reverse” (originally published in Prism International and selected for Best Canadian Essays 2015), “The Running of the Brides” (originally published in Colorado Review), and “Fig Leaf” (originally published in Ploughshares); see also: Hope’s advice for writers (via Writer’s Digest) and her take on three common manuscript mistakes (via Acts of Revision).

-To accompany Geoff Martin’s essay “Baked Clay,” watch Earth to Earth, the short film recorded and narrated by the author’s grandfather Clarence Martin, and learn more about the Between the Lakes Treaty; see also: Martin’s audio essay explores how silence and noise affect creativity (via The Drum)
+To accompany Geoff Martin’s essay “Baked Clay,” watch Earth to Earth, the short film recorded and narrated by the author’s grandfather Clarence Martin, read Martin’s essay “Slave Days in the Queens Bush” (via Hamilton Arts & Letters), which takes a hard look at the persistent erasure of Black communities from Canada’s history, and learn more about the Between the Lakes Treaty; see also: Martin’s audio essay explores how silence and noise affect creativity (via The Drum)

 Gail Mazur and Tess Taylor discuss the Blacksmith House Poetry Series and how living in Cambridge has affected Mazur’s work (via Ploughshares).

 Nathan McClain on poems that changed his life, favorite writing prompts, and aspirations to live by; see also: McClain’s poem “The Flowers” in our August Poetry Feature.